 Julie A. Acton – Director Chairman – Administration Committee

-A lifelong resident of Salem County and resident of Pennsville Township, Julie Acton has the distinct honor of serving as Freeholder Director for the past seven years.
+A lifelong resident of Salem County and resident of Pennsville Township, Julie Acton has the distinct honor of serving as Freeholder Director for the past three consecutive years.
 Julie has served as a member of the Salem County Freeholder Board since 2007.

 Julie has dedicated herself to the residents of our county and has past and present involvement in a number of local organizations, including serving on the United Way Women’s Leadership Committee, E.I.
 DuPont Community Advisory Panel, Salem County Women’s Services Board, Meals on Wheels, Parish Council and Finance Committee for Queen of Apostles Church, former committee person for the Boy Scouts, Troop 15, New Jersey Governor’s Board of Volunteerism, member of the NAACP, and Board of Trustees/ Treasurer for Family Promise of Salem County.
 She has also served as co-fundraiser Chair for the United Way of Salem County, American Red Cross, and Meals on Wheels.

 Mrs. Acton graduated from the first class of the Christine Todd Whitman Excellence in Public Service Series, graduated from the New Jersey Association of Counties LEAD program, and National Association of Counties Leadership Institute.

 Julie was honored to receive the following awards:

 - Southern NJ Freeholder Association Stars Award.

 - Mount Pisgah African Methodist Episcopal Church Distinguished Award

 - The Chapel of Four Chaplains Legion of Honor Award

 - Southern Council Boy Scout of America Women of Achievement Award